-- You can use the study abroad experience to fulfill the McBride practicum requirement.
-A wide range of foreign study opportunities are eligible, including those offered by Mines and those sponsored by other universities and organizations.
-To receive practicum credit for such a program, students must first complete a practicum proposal and follow the practicum guidelines as specified online.
+- You can use the study abroad experience as the site for your McBride practicum experience.
+To receive practicum credit, students must work with the practicum advisor and follow the practicum guidelines as specified online.

 - You can use courses you take abroad to earn regular McBride credit.
 The program may allow you to fulfill up to 6-credits toward the Honors Minor by completing courses in the humanities, social sciences, or foreign languages at an international institution.
-To be eligible for McBride credit, such courses must be approved in advance by the program director as documented in a signed “Transfer Credit Prior/Post-Approval Form” available from the Registrar.
+To be eligible for McBride credit, such courses must be approved in advance by the program director and submitted to the practicum advisor.